Learn more about how our community’s collective effort can prevent and contain the spread of the virus...

+The FIT (fecal immunochemical test) is the new cancer screening test for colorectal cancer.
 Colorectal cancer is cancer of the colon or rectum.
 The colon is where food digests and passes out of the body.
-The screening test for colorectal cancer is the Fecal Occult Blood Test or FOBT.
+Colorectal cancer screening increases the chance of finding cancer early when it is easier to treat.
+When colorectal cancer is caught early, 9 out of 10 people can be cured.

 - Date modified: